ibm-cloud-docs/vpc/at-events.md

 | volume  | is.volume.volume.update  | Volume was updated  |
 | volume  | is.volume.volume.delete  | Volume was deleted  |
 | volume  | is.volume.volume.read    | One or more volumes were retrieved  |
-{: caption="Table 4.
+{: caption="Table 13.
 Actions that generate events for storage resources" caption-side="top"}

+An event will not contain a volume name if there was no information available at the time of the event.
+For example, when you make a request to create a volume but do not provide a volume name, the information will not be available and will not appear in the event.
+{:note}

-## List of events: Load balancers
+## Load balancers resources
 {: #events-load-balancers}

 The following table lists the actions related to load balancers and the generation of events.